Bipolar Disorder in Children and Teens

-Children and teens can work with their health care provider to develop a treatment plan that will help them manage their symptoms and improve their quality of life.
+Children and teens can work with their health care provider to develop a treatment plan to help them manage their symptoms and improve their quality of life.
 It is important to follow the treatment plan, even when your child is not currently experiencing a mood episode.
 Steady, dependable treatment works better than treatment that starts and stops.

 What can children and teens expect from treatment?

-Sometimes a child’s symptoms may change, or disappear and then come back.
+Sometimes a child’s symptoms may change or disappear and then come back.
 When this happens, your child’s health care provider may recommend changes to the treatment plan.
-Treatment can take time, but sticking with the treatment plan can help young people manage their symptoms and reduce the likelihood of future episodes.
+Treatment can take time but sticking with the treatment plan can help young people manage their symptoms and reduce the likelihood of future episodes.